Analysis: High stakes FBI investigation leaves more than Donald Trump at risk

 What took place at Mar-a-Lago over the course of several hours has been described as a raid, but such loaded terminology obscures a key factor – the FBI entered Trump’s property with a judicially authorised search warrant.

-In order to obtain that warrant, the agency had to obtain the approval of a federal judge, who decided that the application met the required legal grounds of probable cause that evidence of a crime would be found.
+To obtain that warrant, the agency had to obtain the approval of a federal judge, who decided the application met the required legal grounds of probable cause that evidence of a crime would be found.
 This was no fishing expedition.

 It is not clear what that evidence was, nor what crimes are suspected, although the search is believed to centre around Trump's handling and retention of classified White House records after he left office.
 The contents of those records, who might have access to them, and the repercussions of their potential misuse, remain mysteries.
 Similarly, we do not know if Trump had declassified any sensitive information prior to leaving the White House; such a power extends only to incumbent presidents.